3 WAYS EXCESS STOCK CAN PUT THE BRAKES ON YOUR PROFITS

 3) Unsafe Levels of Safety Stock

 When looking for the source of excess stock, inventory policies are a good place to check.
-After all, even if a company hits their sales forecast, poorly aligned policies can still result in crippling excess stock.
+After all, even if a company hits its sales forecast, poorly aligned policies can still result in crippling excess stock.

 The policy associated with safety stock is one of the main causes of excess stock.
-A good working definition of safety stock is “a level of extra stock that is maintained to mitigate risk of stock-outs due to uncertainties in supply and demand.”
+A good working definition of safety stock is “a level of extra stock that is maintained to mitigate the risk of stock-outs due to uncertainties in supply and demand.”

 For example, if a company expects to sell 100 units of a specific type of headlight, you can choose to keep 110 units in stock to absorb any fluctuations in demand.
 These additional 10 units are the safety stock.

 The big question is how to calculate safety stock.
 A typical way is to use the standard deviation of historical demand, usually over the past 12 months.
 This works well for items with little variation.
 However, for items with positive /negative growth, seasonal trends, and irregular or sporadic demand this method can be unreliable.

 For example, imagine that you have an item that has an average demand of 141 units/ month and a standard deviation of 91.
 You want a service level of 95% (z = 1.645), and the item’s lead time is 15 days.
 Using a simple formula for standard deviation, the safety stock would be 106 units.

 The flaws in this method become clear when the sales forecast points to 95 units, and the recommended safety stock is calculated to be 106 units, for a total of 201 units.
 Holding nearly 2 months of demand for an item in inventory isn’t ideal, but many companies do so because they lack the resources to avoid calculating each item separately.